EU to discuss tax havens blacklist after 'Paradise Papers' leaks

 Last year, the European Commission identified 81 countries and jurisdictions that had a higher chance of facilitating tax avoidance and could have been included in the blacklist if they did not cooperate.

-Some EU countries remain skeptical about the blacklist and are themselves under scrutiny for unfair tax competition.
+Some EU countries remain sceptical about the blacklist and are themselves under scrutiny for unfair tax competition.

 Smaller EU states, like Luxembourg, Malta and Ireland, attract firms with lower corporate taxes.
 Some have been sanctioned for deals with multinationals that slashed their tax bills, reducing revenues in other EU states.